Cosmic Boy: Powers and abilities

-Cosmic Boy's superpower is super-magnetism.
-He can manipulate, repel or attract metal objects of varying sizes.
+Cosmic Boy possesses the innate ability to manipulate magnetism, being able to manipulate, repel, and attract metal objects of varying sizes.
 Naturally, the more metal is in an object the easier it is for him to affect magnetically.
 Cosmic Boy has been known to pull large iron meteors and satellites down from space with minimal effort.
 He can use his magnetic power on rocks that contain iron ore to pull or use them as projectiles.
 He can also magnetize metal objects so that they become magnets themselves and make them stick to other metal objects.
 His power cannot affect non-metals, such as organic substances like wood or flesh.
 His control is such that he can manipulate electronic records or the iron in blood.
 He has been known to use a uniform with ferrous fibres so he can fly with his own powers, but usually relies on a Legion flight ring.

-Equipment

-As a member of the Legion of Super-Heroes he is provided a Legion Flight Ring.
+As a member of the Legion of Super-Heroes, Cosmic Boy is provided a Legion Flight Ring.
 It allows him to fly and protects him from the vacuum of space and other dangerous environments.

-Costume

-Cosmic Boy's original costume was pink with black at the sides, with four white circles, the code-name "Cosmic Boy" written on the chest, and a plastic bubble space helmet.
-After his first appearance, the helmet and the codename were replaced with white epaulets.
-For a period in the late 1970s, he was portrayed in a costume designed by Mike Grell which was essentially a black bustier with black gloves and boots, with bare arms, shoulders, chest, and legs.
-Cosmic Boy returned to a close variation on the original costume a few years later.
-As Polestar, he wore a black and purple bodysuit with a stripe up the side and a black cowl.
-In the post-Zero Hour Legion, he wore a version of his original costume with lavender as the primary color instead of pink.
-On this version of the costume, the four circles on the chest were actually discs that he could magnetically manipulate and use as weapons.
-The "Threeboot" version is a similar pattern, with blue as the primary color and black circles instead of white.